Mohamad44c/Mohamad44c/README.md

 - **Next.js + PostgreSQL Starter** – A boilerplate / starter kit combining Next.js, API routes, and PostgreSQL with ORM
 - **Dashboard App** – A dashboard using React + Next + data visualization
-- **Open Source Contributions** – (List some repos you contributed to)
-- **Profile Configs** – This repo holds my GitHub profile configs, README, and other visual setups

 ---